nichitatrifan/text_to_image/README.md

 - [ ] char-map initialization
 - [x] handle requests for JS, CSS, and other http
 - [x] fix http request parser (limited amount of chars)
+- [ ] fix doubling connections from the 'refresh' button